-service_uri: The service_uri attribute contains an HTTP URL that the child should contact for up-down ([RFC6492]) service.

-- child_handle: The child_handle attribute is the parent's name for the child.
-This might or might not match the child_handle from the <child_request/> message.
+- <parent\response/> message; if the request did not include a tag attribute, the response MUST NOT include a tag attribute either. - service\uri: The service\uri attribute contains an HTTP URL that the child should contact for up-down ([RFC6492]) service. - child\handle: The child\handle attribute is the parent's name for the child.
+This MAY match the child\handle from the <child\request/> message.
 If they do not match, the parent wins, because the parent gets to dictate the names in the provisioning protocol.
-This value is the sender field in provisioning protocol request messages and the recipient field in provisioning protocol response messages. - parent_handle: The parent_handle attribute is the parent's name for itself.
-This value is the recipient field in provisioning protocol request messages and the sender field in provisioning protocol response messages. - parent_bpki_ta: The <parent_bpki_ta/> element is the parent's BPKI identity, a self-signed X.509 BPKI certificate. - This certificate is the issuer of the BPKI EE certificates corresponding to private keys that the parent will use to sign provisioning protocol messages to the child. - offer: If an <offer/> element is present, the parent is offering publication service to the child.
-The <offer/> element, if present, is empty. - referral: If a <referral/> element is present, it suggests a third-party publication services that the child might use, and contains: - referrer: A referrer attribute, containing the handle by which the publication repository knows the parent, - contact_uri: An optional contact_uri attribute that the child may be able to follow for more information, and - Authorization token: The text of the <referral/> element is the Base64 encoding of a signed authorization token granting the child the right to use a portion of the parent's namespace at the publication repository in question.
-See Section 3.4 for details on the authorization token.
+This value is the sender field in provisioning protocol request messages and the recipient field in provisioning protocol response messages. - parent\handle: The parent\handle attribute is the parent's name for itself.
+This value is the recipient field in provisioning protocol request messages and the sender field in provisioning protocol response messages. - parent\bpki\ta: The <parent\bpki\ta/> element is the parent's BPKI identity, a self-signed X.509 BPKI certificate. - This certificate is the issuer of the BPKI EE certificates corresponding to private keys that the parent will use to sign provisioning protocol messages to the child. - offer: If an <offer/> element is present, the parent is offering publication service to the child.
+The <offer/> element, if present, is empty. - referral: If <referral/> elements are present, they suggest thirdparty publication services which the child might use, and contain: - referrer: A referrer attribute, containing the handle by which the publication repository knows the parent, - contact\uri: An optional contact\uri attribute that the child may be able to follow for more information, and - Authorization token: The text of the <referral/> element is the Base64 encoding of a signed authorization token granting the child the right to use a portion of the parent's namespace at the publication repository in question.
+See Section 5.3 for details on the authorization token.